MohammadSheakh/Sikring-camera-backend/__Documentation/development_issue/issue.md

 # Project Issues and Status

-This document tracks the issues and their current statuses.
-Each issue is followed by a checkbox to mark its resolution.

 ## Issues List

 - [ ] cameraPerson and customerReport route is not used ..~~
 - [ ] when user profile update .. if password is passed .. then its not hashed .. direct password